LoganChandra/sls-function-postman-import/README.md

 This package allows you to generate a JSON from a cloudformation function definition.
 This JSON can be imported into postman as a collection.

 # Installing the SDK:
-Postman Collection SDK can be installed using NPM or directly from the git repository within your NodeJS projects.
-If installing from NPM, the following command installs the SDK and saves in your ```package.json```
+clf-lambda-definition-2-postman-collection can be installed using NPM or directly from the git repository within your NodeJS projects.
+If installing from NPM, the following command installs the cli tool and saves in your ```package.json```

 ```> npm install clf-lambda-definition-2-postman-collection```